Research Activities

 Mechancial rejuvenation

 Loading millimetre-scale samples of the Zr61Cu27Fe2Al10 bulk metallic glass in uniaxial compression at room temperature, and applying 10 cycles of 50±37.5% of the yield stress, induces detectable and quite complex changes in properties.
 The relaxation and crystallization enthalpies of the sample increased as a result of structural rejuvenation.
-The excess specific heat capacity, dCp = 1.85 J/molK, of an elastically cycled glass over an as-cast glass also suggests that cycling takes the metallic glass into a more excited state (Fig. 9).
+The excess specific heat capacity, dCp = 1.85 J/mol/K, of an elastically cycled glass over an as-cast glass also suggests that cycling takes the metallic glass into a more excited state (see Figure below).
 Considering both the present results on cyclic loading and earlier reports on static loading, it appears that loading of metallic glasses in the nominally elastic range generally induces structural states of higher, not lower, energy.
 Changes in Young’s modulus suggest that, in both as-cast and annealed samples, compressive loading induces anisotropy.
 Such an effect is also observed in the relaxed glass which in addition showed a high Young’s modulus close to that of crystals whereas its hardness is only slightly affected.

 F

-Fig. 9.
-DSC traces indicating the difference in Cp values between the supercooled liquid and glass in as-cast state, immediately after elastic cycling as well as 3 and 7 days later.
+Figure: DSC traces indicating the difference in Cp values between the supercooled liquid and glass in as-cast state, immediately after elastic cycling as well as 3 and 7 days later.

 D.V.
 Louzguine-Luzgin, V. Yu.
 Zadorozhnyy, S.V.
 Ketov, Z. Wang, A.A.
 Tsarkov and A.L.
 Greer, On room-temperature quasi-elastic mechanical behaviour of bulk metallic glasses, Acta Materialia, 129 (2017) 343–351.